Could a painting style capture the aesthetic of an entire era? Could it give form to the bouncy, cool optimism of post-bebop jazz music? Karl...

 The 2021 Karl Bodmer: North American Portraits exhibition at the Metropolitan Museum of Art in New York City showcased compelling 19th-century watercolors of Native Americans.
 Learn more about this Swiss artists who traveled to America and produced sensitive and fascinating portraits of Native Americans he encountered.

 In 1833, Swiss artist Karl Bodmer (1809-1893) traveled to the United States.
 Along with the German explorer Maximilian, Prince of Wied-Neuwied (1782-1867), Bodmer spent a year among Native American communities along the Missouri River.
-Prince Max wanted to study Great Plains cultures, such as the Omaha, Mandan, and Blackfeet.
+Prince Maximilian wanted to study Great Plains cultures, such as the Omaha, Mandan, and Blackfeet.
 Therefore, he hired Bodmer to document his voyage.
-Prints based on Bodmer’s numerous sketches and watercolors later populated Prince Max’s extensive publication about his journey.
+Prints based on Bodmer’s numerous sketches and watercolors later populated Prince Maximilian’s extensive publication about his journey.

 Of these images, Bodmer’s portraits of the Native Americans he met in the mid-west are by far the most interesting.
 Karl Bodmer: North American Portraits included 35 of these watercolor portraits, along with selected other works.
 All were on loan from the Joslyn Art Museum in Omaha, NE, which owns the full archive of Bodmer’s illustrations and Prince Maximilian’s journals.